Editorial Standards

 How to Complete Form 14242

-Form 14242 is organized into sections covering the promotion, the promoter, and the submitter’s information.
-Provide as much detail as you can in each section – referrals with thin information rarely result in action.
+Form 14242 is a short referral made up of 8 numbered questions plus an optional contact-information block covering the promotion, the promoter, and the submitter’s information.
+Provide as much detail as you can in each answer – referrals with thin information rarely result in action.

 | Section | What to Include | Practitioner Tips |